Coarse Cohomology with twisted Coefficients: Coarse Cohomology with twisted Coefficients

-Sheaves on the Grothendieck topology $\coarsetopology X$ give rise to a cohomology theory on coarse spaces and coarse maps: \begin{rem}\name{coarse cohomology with twisted coefficients} Let $\sheaff$ be a sheaf on a coarse space $X$ and $i\ge 0$.
-Then the \emph{$i$th coarse cohomology group of $X$ with values in $\sheaff$} is the $i$th sheaf cohomology of $\coarsetopology X$ with coefficient $\sheaff$ \footnote{See~\cite[Definition I.3.3.1]{Tamme1994} for the definition of sheaf cohomology on Grothendieck topologies.} denoted by
+\begin{rem}\name{coarse cohomology with twisted coefficients} Let $\sheaff$ be a sheaf of abelian groups on a coarse space $X$, let $U\s X$ be a subset and let $q\ge 0$ be a number.
+Then the \emph{$q$th coarse cohomology group of $U$ with values in $\sheaff$} is